Claim: Photographs show the aftermath of a car fire caused by an overheated GPS device.

 When the photos reappeared in May 2012, they did so attached to a tale about an overheated battery-operated device (a Garmin GPS) left in a vehicle at the Naval Air Weapons Station in China Lake, California.
 In that instance of these photos' use, the cause of the fire was attributed to the stand-alone device (specifically the battery it contained) rather than any permanent part of the vehicle itself.

 We don't know what touched off the fire that destroyed the vehicle (which does indeed appear to be a 2007 Suburban) shown in those much-traveled photos.
-However, the photographs themselves demonstrate that a windshield-mounted GPS unit couldn't have been to blame.
+However, the photographs themselves demonstrate a windshield-mounted GPS unit couldn't have been to blame:

 The second and third photos rule out that cause.
 To the immediate left of the worst of the damage, both display a relatively untouched dash-installed GPS system.
 Beyond the presence of that unit's making it highly questionable the vehicle would contain a second (windshield-mounted) GPS, the burn pattern argues for the fire's point of origin being just to the right of the central area of the control panel or the floor-mounted console immediately beneath that.
 (Fire burns upwards, thus a blaze that began on a windshield-mounted device wouldn't have done relatively little damage to the windshield underneath it, then reached down to devastate the center of that vehicle's control panel.)